 In 2005, District #1 entered into an Intergovernmental Agreement and a related Joint Funding Agreement with District #2 and District #3.
+On March 15, 2012, the Joint Funding Agreement was amended and restated due to the issuance of the Series 2012A Bonds.
 District #2 and District #3 function as financing Districts.
 The intent of the agreements is for the Districts to coordinate activities with respect to the financing, construction, operation and maintenance of the public improvements necessary to serve development within District #2 and District #3, which is generally anticipated to consist of residential development in District #2 and commercial development in District #3.